diribet/chystat-api-documentation/UploadAPI.md

 # AQDEF upload API

 Using this REST API a client is able to upload an AQDEF file to the [chy.stat](https://www.chystat.com) application.
+Note that the AQDEF upload API is designed to be asynchronous.
+It means when you post an AQDEF file, there is no guaranteed time when the file will be uploaded by the chy.stat uploading system.

 - [What is AQDEF](#what-is-aqdef)
 - [Authentication](#authentication)